-To get to know someone, one of the foundational questions you ask is “Where did you grow up?”
+To get to know someone, one of the foundational questions you ask is, 'Where did you grow up?'
 This is going to give you a good understanding of that person’s likes, dislikes and possibly their worldview.
 Think about yourself, where did you grow up?
 Do you think where you grew up influenced you at all?
 For me the answer is yes.
-I grew up in a great community of families and friends in Sydney Australia, where you could walk the streets selling popcorn to your neighbours for 20c to get money to buy lollies without concern or thought of safety or having to provide a receipt for tax purposes.
+I grew up in a great community of families and friends in Sydney, Australia, where you could walk the streets selling popcorn to your neighbours for money to buy lollies, without concern or thought of safety.
 Where you stayed outside all day building ‘cubby houses’ in the bush and going inside was a punishment.
 This freedom and security is foundational to my worldview.

 Understanding the historical context of the Bible gives us a window into what the different books are about and takes us to a deeper level in journeying through the Bible.
 Imagine this: God, standing at the beginning of time, trying to work out the best time to send His Son.
 His coming is going to change the world, it is going to be the pinnacle to which all time will be set.
 He closes His eyes, spins around a couple of times and sticks His finger on the timeline of history.
 Opening His eyes, He looks at the time that was chosen and says ‘That’ll do!'
 No!!!
 God chose a specific time, place and culture to send His Son and as followers of Christ, it is really important to know where and what that was.
 It gives us a better understanding of Jesus, the Bible as a whole and stops us from assuming our culture into the Bible.

 Each week, I’m going to give you a five minute Video Snapshot of the historical context of the book we are reading, just to make it easier to navigate and to help you get to know the people in the book.